jimlyas/bifrost/README.md

 This plugin will help you switch between prebuilt artifacts _(that you published)_ and local module dependency seamlessly.

-So you can only load the modules that you'll use, be it developing, bug fixing, or debugging, and tell Gradle to include the other modules you don't use in their prebuilt artifact.
+So you can only load the modules that you'll use, be it for developing, bug fixing, or debugging, and tell Gradle to include the other modules you don't use in their prebuilt artifact.

-It also improve build times because Gradle can skip any tasks for unused modules because they're just prebuilt artifact now and will be treated as any dependency.
+This also improve build times because Gradle can skip any tasks for unused modules because they're just prebuilt artifact now and will be treated just like any dependency.

 ## Prerequisites